Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Force Distribution, Percolation and Jamming Transitions

 \subsection{Force cluster analysis: percolating cluster}

 Figure~\ref{percolation_info} shows the average force and the amount of particles participating in a percolating cluster, $N_{\rm per}$, normalized by the total number of particles, $N$.
 We remind the reader that the results are averaged over $20$ realizations for each system; here we only show the results if at least $50\%$ of the realizations contain a percolating cluster.
 Recall that percolation is observed only when the system jams, consistently with our previous findings~\cite{kovalcinova_percolation}.
 We note that when we take into account all the contacts, i.e. when $F_{\rm th} \approx 0.0$, the percolating cluster in the $2$D systems contains almost all the particles.
-However, in the $3$D case, in particular for $\rho\approx\rho_J$, the percolating cluster contains only a very small number of particles.
-In fact, the smallest percolating clusters in $3$D granular assemblies are formed by only $\approx 20$ particles (when $N_{\rm per}/N\approx 0.005$).
-Since the initial size of the simulation box in the $3$D system is $20$ particle diameters, this means that the smallest percolating cluster resembles a chain of connected particles spanning the domain.
+However, in the $3$D case, in particular for $\rho\approx\rho_J$, the percolating cluster contains only a very small number of particles, as it can be seen in Fig.~\ref{percolation_info}.

 The reason why less particles are needed for percolation in $3$D is purely geometrical and is discussed next.
 We consider the interaction networks at $F_{\rm th } = 0.0$ first and represent them as random networks with particles as vertices and contacts represented by edges.
 We also define the mean degree of a random network, $\langle k\rangle$ as the mean number of edges per vertex (in the context of granular systems $\langle k\rangle$ is equivalent to the average contact number, $Z$).
 Let us now assume that a given random network has $N$ vertices and a mean degree $\langle k\rangle$ and ask what is the maximum number of vertices we can randomly remove and still have a percolating cluster.
 From the theory of random networks~\cite{cohen_2004, Newman_2010}, a critical occupation probability is estimated by